iloveitaly/hyper-focus/README.md

 Or, download a release build and run it manually.

+### Accessibility Permissions

 You'll need to grant accessibility permissions to the binary, which you can find via `brew which hyper-focus`.
 If scripts you have defined require root access, you'll also need to grant full disk access to the binary as well.

 If permissions get into a weird state, close the app, remove the application from the system permissions list, and then re-add it to the system permissions list.

+Also, remember that if you are building the binary locally and running it in your terminal, your _terminal application_ needs accessibility permissions.

 ### Running a Brew Service as Root